JJ/granada-off/text/geekery.md

 Continuing with the piling up of computer-like things, there is also a electronic typewriter which I remember having seen in our department secretary.
+And, to the far right, a metalic cabinet with no brand or model markings and which might really be a metalic cabinet with no computer-like function.
+I will have to find out.
+It probably came from some university department and ended there to round the set.

 Which is where you could go next: Walk up two floors to the Department of
 [Computer Technology and Architecture](http://atc.ugr.es).